 Simple English definitions for legal terms

-Read a random definition: hazardous cargo
+Read a random definition: suitor

 A limitation period is a specific amount of time set by law during which a lawsuit or prosecution can be brought to court.
 Once this time period has passed, the case cannot be pursued any further.
 This is also known as the statute of limitations.
 There are different types of limitations, such as special limitations and collateral limitations, which refer to restrictions on the extent or duration of an estate.